About Nature Nooks Retreat

 The Little Barn Cabin is off by itself, about 100 yards from the other buildings, with its own fire circle and private views of the river.

 The Lodge and Kinship Place are within the same large building, but are separated by a shared rec room.
-Each has its own deck and gas grill, and are visually separated for your privacy.
+Each has its own deck, gas grill and fire pit, and are visually separated for your privacy.

 What do we need to bring?